Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Experiments

-\textbf{Predicting Elastic Tensors.} Experimental results on the elastic tensor dataset are presented in Table \ref{elastic_F}. {\em GoeCTP} demonstrated outstanding performance in predicting higher-order, complex tensors, outperforming all baseline methods across every evaluation metric.
-Notably, it achieved the lowest Fnorm of 107.11 and improved all EwT metrics by an average of 6\% compared to GMTNet, emphasizing its general applicability in predicting diverse tensor properties in materials science.
-Further details on the results of {\em GoeCTP}'s combination with other models can be found in Appendix \ref{5_times}.
+Experimental results on the elastic tensor dataset are summarized in Table \ref{tab:elastic_results}.
+Consistent with the observations on the dielectric dataset, both {\em GoeCTP (eCom.)} and {\em GoeCTP (C. Fra.)} achieved outstanding performance in predicting higher-order, complex tensors, surpassing all baseline methods across all evaluation metrics.
+Notably, {\em GoeCTP (C. Fra.)} delivered a further improvement over {\em GoeCTP (eCom.)}.
+Additional results demonstrating {\em GoeCTP} combined with other backbone models are provided in Appendix \ref{5_times}.